Complications of HIV Infection continued...

 - Bone disease, such as osteoporosis

-Some of the best news is that many of the older nucleoside reverse transcriptase inhibitors (NRTIs) that cause severe complications are now either used less or not at all.
+Some of the best news is that many of the older medicines that cause severe complications are now either used less or not at all.
 This includes AZT ( zidovudine), which causes anemia and fat wasting, as well more subtle side effects like headache or nausea.
-Stavudine and didanosine are no longer prescribed in the U.S because of notable fat wasting, lipid problems, and severe burning and aching in feet and legs ( neuropathy), Taiwo says.
+Stavudine and didanosine are no longer prescribed in the U.S because of notable fat wasting, cholesterol problems, and severe burning and aching in feet and legs (neuropathy), Taiwo says.

 It is now possible to switch patients to better tolerated alternatives, including tenofovir, Taiwo tells WebMD.
 But there are some "lingering concerns" about its long-term effects on bones and kidneys, so it is a subject of ongoing study.